buildo/book/product_management/prisma_flow.md

 ## PRISMA flow

-1. Everything starts from a new **request** in Trello, typically added directly by the customer.
+1. Everything starts from a new **request to be refined** in Trello
-2. The requests is then refined, following our **requirements gathering guidelines**, and it becomes actionable by buildo.
+2. The request is then refined, following our **requirements gathering guidelines**, and it becomes actionable by buildo.
 3. The **actionable request** is then transformed into a GitHub issue, and tracked as a backlog card in Trello.
 4. completion of the issue in GitHub triggers PRISMA to move the backlog card to "done"
 5. in PRISMA a few more steps for approval and QA are set, depending on product needs